liip/LiipCodeBundle/README.md

 ## Common options

-The option `--type (class|service|template)` can be used in case of ambiguous lookup:
+The option `--type=(class|service|template)` can be used in case of ambiguous lookup:

     # templating engine service name is ambiguous, the following triggers an AmbiguousLookupException
     app/console code:locate templating

     # add type option to resolve ambiguity
-    app/console code:locate templating --type service
+    app/console code:locate templating --type=service

 ## code:path